Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Pick a Name for the LLC

 The next step is to pick a business name.
-If you already reserved a name (optional), you can click on the “Yes” box, or leave it as “No.”
+If you have already reserved a name (optional), you can click on the “Yes” box or leave it as “No.”

 The name of your LLC must not be too similar to the name of another business entity already registered with the state of Washington.
 You can verify name availability by entering a name in the field and clicking “Look Up.”